€40EU recovery comp.Per late invoice — automatic art. 6

 Prove-It: statutory interest and recovery costs under EU law

 Statutory interest rate.
 Article 3(2) sets the minimum interest rate at the ECB main refinancing rate plus 8 percentage points.
-Member states may set higher minimums; none may set lower.
 The rate applies from the day after the payment due date without need for reminder.

 Recovery compensation.
 Article 6 grants €40 fixed compensation per late invoice without proof of actual costs.
 Additional reasonable recovery costs may be claimed on top.